 The history of most languages provide a sorry display of that tendency.
 Philologic studies show how the anterior state of many

 high culture languages were actually superior to their later states, even if those civilizations often reached their material and territorial peak afterwards.
+Cases in hand, the number and distinctiveness of grammatical cases, aspects and tenses in Greek, Latin and Sanskrit, going up and not down as we go back in time, alluding to more sophisticated and intelligent forebears.
+Modern grammars find

 But how can we know those particular concepts chosed as primitives, really correspond to that of the human brain ?